Setting Lower Bounds on Truthfulness: Introduction

 \subsection{Open Questions}

 \begin{itemize}

 \item We prove lower bounds for the scheduling problem with unrelated machines (see Section~\ref{sec-lower}) and for the workload-minimization problem in inter-domain routing (see Section~\ref{sec-applications}).
 In both problems, there are very large gaps between the known upper and lower bounds for truthful mechanisms (deterministic and randomized).
 Narrowing these gaps is an interesting long-standing open question.
-We believe that our lower bounds are not far from optimal, and suspect that matching (or nearly matching) truthful upper bounds exist.\footnote{Notice that our lower bound for randomized truthful mechanisms is almost tight for the two-machine case (Theorem~\ref{universal-bound} vs.~\cite{Chen}).}

 \item This paper did not make any computational assumptions on mechanisms.
 Proving (possibly stronger) lower bounds for \emph{polynomial time} truthful mechanisms is a big open question.

 \end{itemize}